oracle-livelabs/security/oci-kms/get-started/cloud-login.md

 - Learn how to log in to your Oracle Cloud Account to perform today's Hands-On Lab

 ### Prerequisites

 - Cloud Account Name - The name of your tenancy
 - Username
 - Password

-These parameters are supplied by the Trainers.
+These parameters are supplied by the trainers.

 ## Task 1:  Log in to Oracle Cloud
-If you've signed out of the Oracle Cloud, use these steps to sign back in.
+If you've signed out of Oracle Cloud or haven't signed in yet, use these steps to sign in.

 1. Go to [cloud.oracle.com](https://cloud.oracle.com) and enter your Cloud Account Name and click **Next**.